MuhammadHammadHussain/CERN-BOT/docs/source/Autonomous Navigation of Mobile Robots.rst

 The key components of the robot which are relevant for this project include:

 - **LiDAR Sensor**: Used for real-time environment scanning and mapping.
-- **Wheel Odometry**:P rovides accurate movement tracking, essential for localization and navigation, especially in signal-degraded environments.
+- **Wheel Odometry**:Provides accurate movement tracking, essential for localization and navigation, especially in signal-degraded environments.
 - **Custom D-Bot Platform**: Initial testing and development were performed on a custom-built D-Bot at Aalto University, with the intention to transfer the solution to CERN’s main robot.

 CERN Facility